 With this information, I was able to find the story in the old newspapers.

 Whit Monday Celebration

 June 4, 1906

-Pictured above is the celebration for Whit Monday, the day after Pentecost when the Christian festival took place.
+Pictured above is the St. John celebration of Whit Monday, the day after Pentecost when the Christian festival took place.

 It marked the descent of the Holy Spirit on the disciples of Jesus after His Ascension, which occurred on the seventh Sunday after Easter.